japila-books/spark-sql-internals/docs/spark-sql-FileFormat.md

   files: Seq[FileStatus]): Option[StructType]
 ----

-Infers (returns) the <<spark-sql-StructType.md#, schema>> of the given files (as Hadoop's https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/fs/FileStatus.html[FileStatuses]) if supported.
+Infers (returns) the [schema](StructType.md) of the given files (as Hadoop's https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/fs/FileStatus.html[FileStatuses]) if supported.
 Otherwise, `None` should be returned.

 Used when: